I love when you share my recipes!

 FAQs and Substitutions

 Almost no one on my invite list drinks alcohol.
-How do I provide just a little bit of sparkling wine?
+How do I provide just a little bit of sparkling wine?Ā

 How do I store leftover prosecco?

-An open bottle of prosecco will last around 24 hours in the refrigerator - without losing its bubbles - if you set a spoon into the top of the bottle with the handle pointing down into the bottle.
+An open bottle of prosecco will last around 24 hours in the refrigerator – without losing its bubbles – if you set a spoon into the top of the bottle with the handle pointing down into the bottle.
 (So bizarre, but I swear it works!!)
-If you want to keep it longer than that, there are champagne bottle stoppers that will reseal an open bottle for you to enjoy days later.
+If you want to keep it longer than that, there are champagne bottle stoppers (I LOVE these) that will reseal an open bottle for you to enjoy days later.Ā

 Do I really have to provide all of this for a Mimosa Bar?
-I just want something simple.
+I just want something simple.Ā

 Pick and choose what you want to do from this post!
-Select as many juices, garnishes, and/or add ons as you want, and skip the rest.
-It's your mimosa bar - make it your own!
+Select as many juices, garnishes, and/or add ons as you want, and skip the rest.Ā It’s your mimosa bar – make it your own!
+Keep it super simple with just 3 ingredients – a high-quality orange juice, cold prosecco, and fresh slices of orange.

 Free Printable Mimosa Bar Menu Template